minio/docs/source/reference/minio-mc/mc-tag-set.rst

    .. versionadded:: RELEASE.2023-05-04T18-10-16Z

-   Recursively applies the tag to all objects at the specified :mc:`ALIAS <mc tag set ALIAS>`.
+   Recursively applies the tag to all objects at the path specified to :mc:`ALIAS <mc tag set ALIAS>`.

 .. mc-cmd:: --rewind
    :optional: